tanveery/recaptcha-net/README.md

 <h3>Bugs</h3>

 If you find a bug in the library, please try to search in the existing list of <a href="https://github.com/tanveery/recaptcha-net/issues">issues</a>.
-If the bug is not addressed, <a href="https://github.com/tanveery/recaptcha-net/issues/new">open a new issue</a>.
+If the bug is not listed and addressed there, please <a href="https://github.com/tanveery/recaptcha-net/issues/new">open a new issue</a>.